apoelstra/SSS32/intro.md

 store a *checksum*, which is a small amount of extra redundant data used to detect such errors.
 BIP39's checksum is less than one word long, may fail to detect even a single incorrect word, and is practically impossible to compute by hand.
-Its primary effects are to cause your key data to be a non-standard length, and to prevent you from verifying your data's integrity by hand.
+Its primary effects are to cause your key data to be an awkward length, and to prevent you from verifying your data's integrity by hand.

 SLIP39, by contrast, can detect up to 3 errors and correct up to one error 100%